 Michael Crawford has never worked in Wall Street, he's not a millionaire, he was never called the Wall Street Wizard and he has never been featured in Forbes magazine.

-There was once a man called Michael Crawford who was featured in Forbes but nothing to do with the Quantum Code software.
+There was once a man called Michael Crawford who was featured in Forbes but he had nothing to do with the Quantum Code software.

-Scammers love to use names like Forbes and Wall Street to give themselves credibility and the criminal mastermand being the Quantum Code scam is no different.
+Scammers love to use names like Forbes and Wall Street to give themselves credibility and the criminal mastermind being the Quantum Code scam is no different.

-The truth is, ‘Michael Crawford, CEO' is a hired actor who's real name is Jason Glick:
+The truth is, ‘Michael Crawford, CEO' is a hired actor whose real name is Jason Glick:

 He gets paid to recite whatever script is handed to him.
 He was also hired as the face of the Terran Capitals binary trading scam a couple of years ago.